sviaduc/MakeChangeProject/README.md

 # Make Change Project
-##Week 1 homework for SD
+##Week 1 homework for Skill Distillery

-this was my first hw
+This was my first hw assignment